The Arts Institute of Mississippi (AIM) at Southern Miss is now accepting nominations

 qualities and achievements that contribute to this;

-- A biography (if individual) or organizational description (Max.
-100 words);
+- A short biography (if individual) or organizational description (Approximately.
+100

-- A headshot of nominee or photo of group.
+- A photo of nominee or photo of group.

-- You may also attach media, audio recordings, video recordings, photographs, or writing
+- Not required, but you may also attach media, audio recordings, video recordings, photographs,

-- We highly encourage the submission of additional high-quality media to help us promote
+- We would appreciate the submission of any media to help us promote and share their

 Submit a Nomination